chrcjohn/-Neural_Network_Charity_Analysis/README.md

 fit_model= nn.fit(X_train_scaled, y_train, epochs=50, verbose=2)

 ```
+## Saved model weights and saved the results to file
+If the model is optimized and the prediction accuracy is improved to 75% or higher, then I have a working code that makes 3 tries to improve the performance of the model using the following steps:
+>>Noisy variables are removed from the function
+Additional neurons are added to the hidden layer
+An additional hidden layer is added
+Activation function for hidden or output layers changed for optimization
 To decide on neuron number, arbitrary values were intially chosen and was primarily trial and error but unforunately could not reach 75% although progress is close.

 ```
 Epoch 50/50
 804/804 - 1s - loss: 0.5300 - accuracy: 0.7435 - 1s/epoch - 1ms/step
 268/268 - 1s - loss: 0.5596 - accuracy: 0.7208 - 536ms/epoch - 2ms/step
 Loss: 0.5596364140510559, Accuracy: 0.7208163142204285
 ```
-Summary
+## Summary
-Overall, this module highlights 1 important note when it comes to NN's.
-Too many additional changes aren't always good.
-The addition of sigmoid function greatly reduced our performance.
-To better improve this model, we should play around more with model 2 in terms of neuron numbers in each layer as it seems to have the most promising prediction.
-We can also consider removing other columns in affiliation and use case.
-Overall the model shows good promise and further optimizations can likely help reach the 75% thresh-hold
+Overall, this session emphasizes one crucial point regarding NNs.
+Adding too many new adjustments is not usually a smart idea.
+The sigmoid function's addition significantly decreased our performance.
+Model 2 appears to have the most promising forecast, thus we need experiment further with it in terms of the amount of neurons in each layer in order to improve this model.
+We might also think about deleting some of the affiliation and use case columns.
+Overall, the model is promising, and further improvements can probably assist in reaching the 75% threshold.
 ```
 Epoch 50/50
 804/804 [==============================] - 16s 19ms/step - loss: 4352.1768 - accuracy: 0.5910